rtylerlucas/awildtylerappeared/content/posts/march-in-review-2020.md

 [1] "They," being the entirety of the internet.

+[2] Thankfully I have relatively strict timers on my mobile apps (15 minutes each for FB, IG, and Reddit).
+Still, hitting the limit on each of those every day feels bad.

-[2] "A Beautiful Day in The Neighborhood" was a close second.
+[3] "A Beautiful Day in The Neighborhood" was a close second.
 I, like many, was a skeptic of Mr. Rogers.
 Highly recommend.